orbitalchicken/Roadmap/New.md

 	[Fixed in git] I downloaded an icon set, just to try it tout, from http://linuxmint-art.org/content/show.php/My+Mint+Elementary?content=169859 I put the extracted folder in /usr/share/icons Went back to Preferences/Theme to find that most choices of icons were gone !
 I deleted the elementary-icons folder.
 Went back to preferences/theme/icons and the choices were all back.
 	[Fixed in git] nemo-preview does not close properly, press space to open it, press space to close it... you end up with an empty window.
 	[Fixed in git] cinnamon: place two panels (bottom and top), add application menu applet to top panel, left zone. when menu is open, hover the applet icon.. it makes the applet flicker.
-	[Fixed in git] Update shield became so small.
 	[Fixed in git] choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background cinnamon panel unresponsive when using nvidia 304 drivers?
-	*switch user with mdmflexiserver, log back in -> mouse cursor doesn't show up (comes back after a while if you type on keyboard)
-	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that *Why did you change from Noto Sans to Noto Sans Regular?
-Letters now look short and stretched.
-They are much more elegant on 17.3. network settings / network applet:
+	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that network settings / network applet:
 		[Fixed in git] the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear.
 		[Fixed in git] connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version.